-Form the school completes: Application for candidacy: Diploma Programme
+Form the school completes: Application for candidacy: Career-related Programme

-The school will start the authorization process by completing the Application for candidacy: Diploma Programme and gathering the supporting documents.
+The school will start the authorization process by completing the Application for candidacy: Career-related Programme and gathering the supporting documents.
 By submitting the application and the supporting documents the school formally applies for candidate status.

-The Application for candidacy: Diploma Programme shows that the school has carried out a preliminary analysis of the programme and the consequences of its implementation, and that, as a result, an action plan has been developed reflecting the commitment of the school to make the necessary adjustments to become an IB World School.
+The Application for candidacy: Career-related Programme shows that the school has carried out a preliminary analysis of the programme and the consequences of its implementation.
+As a result of that analysis, an action plan has been developed reflecting the commitment of the school to make the necessary adjustments to become an IB World School.

-Through the information provided in the form and supporting documents, the IB will ascertain that:
+Through the information provided in the form and supporting documents, the IB will determine whether:

-- the school is a legal entity, in existence and fit for the purposes of providing educational services, with appropriate accreditation by local authorities and/or independent recognized accreditation agencies, if applicable - the school mission statement and philosophy align with those of the IB - the head of the school or designee has participated in an IB workshop and is aware of the requirements to become an IB World School - the school has contemplated the costs of the implementation of the programme and shows this through the presentation of a five-year budget and the written commitment of the authorities that will finance the project - the school has support from the school community to undertake the project - the school shows understanding of the implications of implementing the IB programme - the school shows commitment to teacher professional development to ensure the development of the programme - the school has designed an action plan to reflect its journey towards authorization.
+- the school is a legal entity, in existence and fit for the purposes of providing educational services, with appropriate accreditation by local authorities and/or independent recognized accreditation agencies, if applicable - the school mission statement and philosophy align with those of the IB - the head of school (or appropriate designee) has participated in a category 1 IB administrator's workshop and is aware of the requirements to become an IB World School - the career qualification(s) that the school wants to link to the programme meet the criteria set by the IB which state that the career-related study or studies and assessment plan or plans are: - a. part of the student timetable during the two-year period of the CP - b. accredited/recognized by: - a government body and/or - an awarding body and/or - an appropriate employer organization or professional body and/or - a further/higher education institution. - c. subject to a demonstrable form of external quality assurance - the school has contemplated the costs of the implementation of the programme and shows this through the presentation of a five-year budget and the written commitment of the authorities that will finance the implementation - the school has support from the school community to undertake implementation of the CP - the school shows understanding of the implications of implementing the programme. - the school shows commitment to teacher professional development to ensure the development of the programme. - the school has designed an action plan to reflect its journey towards authorization.

-If the school has shown that the above-mentioned conditions have been fulfilled, and has paid the corresponding IB fee, it will be recognized as a candidate school.
+If the school has shown that the above-mentioned conditions have been fulfilled, and has paid the corresponding fee, it will be recognized as a candidate school.